dzackgarza/Notes/Class_Notes/Algebraic Topology/Class Notes/4-02-18 Class Notes.md

 Number of points of intersection is not exactly a homotopy invariant, since in the above example we could make the intersection number either 2 or 0.
 However, the *parity* can be proved to be such an invariant in the smooth setting.
 This leads into Morse theory.
 For example, look at cubic intersecting plane - perturbations will coalesce two intersection points, which would be a Morse critical point.

-In this world, you'll have vocabulary available like
+In this world, you'll have vocabulary available

 - Generic
 - Stable
 - Regular